tc39/notes/es8/2017-11/nov-30.md

 ### Positive culture

-ARE: I've noticed examples of people coming to disagreements in issues in bad faith.
+AKI: I've noticed examples of people coming to disagreements in issues in bad faith.
 Shutting debates down often by making it person because they don't agree with the premise or don't want to give time or air to the pepole they disagree with.
 It makes the targets of  those bad-faith arguments feel bad and sends a message to new people that it's not worth contributing when that's how we treat each other.
 One thing keeping women and marginalised folks out of open source is brashness around the responses to issues on the repos.
 It can make a massive difference.

 ZB: We had a very similar issue on our bug tracking.
 We had developers who were very brash and shut down issues without - perhaps empathy is the word?
 One thing that fixed that is we started adding tags indicating new users.
 For the first time users this is important.

 KCL: GitHub does this for you!

-ARE: I've fallen down this trap before.
+AKI: I've fallen down this trap before.
 Especially for ESLs, it makes a massive difference.
 Additionally I think the GitHub canned replies feature can be useful here - for starting an issue

 KCL: (Presenting canned replies and GitHub contributor labels)

 ### Encouraging more presenters

-ARE: I think it would be great to have some documentation around these processes, but also to be able to provide short TL;DRs to see if people are actually interested.
+AKI: I think it would be great to have some documentation around these processes, but also to be able to provide short TL;DRs to see if people are actually interested.
 The existing documentation has _so many words_ and its very difficult just to read this.

 JHD: Having rationale - explaining some things we care about that aren't in process documents or specs - would be useful.
 I understand we've had concerns about bringing discussions from es-discuss into here - but only because the proposals aren't of a quality _because_ we have no documents explaining how to make quality contributions.